 5. Hotel Havana

 Hotel Havana is one of the greatest hidden gems along the San Antonio River Walk.
 The captivating hotel, located along the north side of the River Walk, is the ideal place to relax and take in the diversity of culture that San Antonio offers.
-The cafe section of this hotel creates the perfect environment for a calm evening with a friend, where you can chit-chat all day about anything ranging from upcoming vacation plans to car title loans in San Antonio!
+The cafe section of this hotel creates the perfect environment for a calm evening with a friend, where you can chit-chat all day about anything ranging from upcoming vacation plans to San Antonio!
 As you stroll down the iconic river, be sure to stop by this mesh of Spanish and Mediterranean styled hotel for a Cuban club sandwich or some tapas!

 4. Mission San Jose

 It is no secret that San Antonio culture, architecture, food, and style is highly influenced by Spanish colonial history.
 Established in 1720 by Fray Antonio Margil de Jesus, the Mission San Jose once sustained over 300 people, and became the largest Texas Mission.
 Mission San Jose, to this day, is still an active parish where people can attend regular mass on Sundays.
 The “Queen of Missions” is open to all visitors and you can learn all about the history of the location by renting a tour guide for the day.

 A visit to the Aztec Theatre will take you back in time.
 The theatre has been recently remodelled into a unique venue for tradition and innovation, which features all kinds of entertainment for guests.
 The Aztec Theatre is located in the ideal location of downtown San Antonio, making it accessible to visitors in the area – be sure to check the website for the schedule of events and stop by to relax and enjoy a creative production.